Koba (Planet of the Apes): Dawn of the Planet of the Apes (2014)

 The next day, Koba and two chimpanzees Grey and Stone, sneak off to San Francisco, claiming that he was off hunting.
 Koba observes that the humans have enough weaponry to wipe out the apes, and attempts to go and warn Caesar, but is caught by two human guards who threaten him.
 Koba plays dumb to catch them off guard and walks away.
 Koba returns to find that Caesar is at the dam with the humans.
 Koba arrives and attacks Malcolm's son, Alexander.
 Koba prepares to attack the boy again, but is interrupted by Maurice.
 Koba shouts for Caesar to come out, and confronts him about his tolerance of humans.
 Koba begins ranting that Caesar cares about humans more than about apes, and a fight between the two breaks out.
 Caesar nearly beats Koba to death for his insolence, but stops when he remembers his code that apes must not kill other apes.
-Koba again begs for Caesar's forgiveness, and secretly begins his plans to usurp him.
+Koba again begs for Caesar's forgiveness, but secretly begins his plans to usurp him.
 Koba keeps the discovery of the guns a secret, and warns Blue Eyes that he fears for Caesar's safety due to the humans remaining in the apes' territory.
 Koba returns to the armory and is caught by the same two humans again.
 Koba again plays dumb before stealing a M4A1 assault rifle from them.
 Koba treats the weapon like a toy to mess with the humans before executing them both.
 The power is restored and the humans celebrate with the apes.
 Koba kills the human Carver, who had shot Ash and was flippant with the apes previously, and takes his hat and cigarette lighter as souvenirs.
 Koba returns to the village and has his followers set the village on fire.
 Koba then uses the rifle to seemingly kill Caesar, who stares right at him.
 Koba leaves the items he took from Carver at the scene of the shooting, framing him for killing Caesar and burning down the village.
 Koba wages war against the humans, claiming it to be in revenge for the death of Caesar and assuming leadership of the colony.

 Koba charges into war with the rest of the male apes, killing many humans and leading to the deaths of many apes.
 Koba personally takes over a tank which is attacking the apes, and uses it to break down the door of the human sanctuary.
 Inside, Koba demands that Ash kill an unarmed man.
 Ash refuses, stating such an act goes against Caesar's teachings, and Koba angrily drags him up a flight of stairs and throws him off a balcony to his death.
 Koba insists that Caesar is dead, and the apes are to follow him.
 Koba orders all human survivors to be rounded up and taken prisoner, claiming that they will know life inside a cage, and imprisons Caesar's remaining sympathizers in a bus.
 Blue Eyes learns that Caesar is in fact alive, and frees the humans and apes loyalists from captivity singlehandedly.